2019 Star Worlds – Kusznierewicz and Prada take lead

 Augie Diaz and Henry Boening won the second race ahead of Kusznierewicz and Prada with Holland’s Haico de Boer and Pedro Trouche in third place.

-Britain’s Ante Razmilovic and Brian Hammersley led for a good part of the race, to eventually finish fourth and are in 22nd overall after a 39th place finish on day 1.
+Britain’s Ante Razmilovic and Brian Hammersley led for a good part of the race to eventually finish fourth, and are in 22nd overall after a 39th place finish on day 1.

 Day 1 leaders Enrico Chieffi and Manlio Corsi of Italy could only finish in 26th place and drop to 11th overall.